ImpactsWiki/pyko/_sources/manual.md

 # User manual

-pyKO is a 1-D elastic-plastic, 2nd order, Lagrangian hydrocode written in python.
+pyKO is a one-dimensional Lagrangian elastic-plastic hydrocode written in python.

 This code was developed from the book <a href="https://link.springer.com/book/10.1007/978-3-662-03885-7">Computer Simulation of Dynamic Phenomena by Mark Wilkins</a> (Springer-Verlag, 1999) and the <a href="https://www.eng.mu.edu/shockphysics/KO/">fortran KO code v11 by John Borg</a>.